cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Ampere has a specific asynchronous `Copy_Atom` with the architecture name `SM_80`: `SM80_CP_ASYNC_CACHEGLOBAL<bit_size>` or `SM80_CP_ASYNC_CACHEALWAYS<bit_size>`.
 The `cache_global` and `cache_always` map to the PTX instructions `ld.global.cg.u32` and `ld.global.ca.u32`; `cache_global` loads straight from L2 to the destination, skipping over L1 cache, while `cache_always` also loads the data into L1.
 Most kernels will use `cache_always` by default because of improved spatial and temporal locality across threads.
 But, in FA2, we never reference Q, K, or V again once they are loaded into SMEM--therefore, we can bypass the L2 cache, which is slightly faster.
 It also reduces thrashing at the L1 level and allows more important data to stay in-cache.
 In practice, this is a micro-optimization and relatively not that important.

 The `bit_size` supports up to 128-bit loads. **Bits**, not bytes, as these atoms are **per-thread**.
 The memory controller indeed loves sending the full fat 128-bytes per warp, but CUDA views all transactions at the thread-level.
-Hence, our atom loads a total of $128\dot 32 / 8 = 512$ bytes.
+Hence, our atom loads a total of $128 \cdot 32 / 8 = 512$ bytes.
 This means each 128-bit fetch across the 32 threads in a warp takes $512/128 =4$ memory transactions in 4 "phases" (more on this later).
 For our purposes, we want that full coaslesced 128-bit power using `cache_global`.
 We can define the `Copy_Atom` with the following syntax:

 ```cpp
 #include <cute/atom/copy_atom.hpp>